-The city needs to level part of the eight-acre site on which the $14.8 million convention center will stand.
+The city needs it to level part of the 8-acre site on which the $14.8 million convention center will stand.

 “There’s going to be fill,” Assistant City Manager Carlos Sanchez said yesterday.
 “I don’t know the extent of the fill.”

-The city expects to receive a cost estimate by the end of the month, City Manager Dan Serna.
+The city expects to receive a cost estimate by the end of the month, City Manager Dan Serna said.

-Serna said the expense will be part of the overall project cost.
+Serna said the expense will become part of the overall project cost.

 The need to level construction sites is not unusual, Serna said.

-“All projects require some level of fill,” he said.
+“All projects require some level of fill,” Serna said.
 “You want to be at a certain elevation above the curb line so water can run off to the drainage.”

-In a meeting January, architect Jeffrey Butler of the firm Butler, Rosenbury & Partners of Springfield, Mo., said fill dirt was needed to level what he described as a low-lying area at the construction site along Teege and Brazil roads in the Harlingen Heights business district.
+In a meeting in January, architect Jeffrey Butler of the firm Butler, Rosenbury & Partners of Springfield, Mo., told officials fill dirt was needed to level what he described as a low-lying area at the construction site along Brazil, Horizon and Teege roads in the Harlingen Heights business district.